Growing Rosemary from Cuttings – How to Start

 There are five or six popular varieties of rosemary, some with blue flowers as shown in the photograph at the top of this article, and others with purple or white flowers.
 You might find it difficult to get hold of cuttings from varieties of rosemary other than the most common variety (with pale blue flowers).
 If you particularly want to grow other varieties of rosemary you’ll need to grow your rosemary from seed.
 You can find out about the other varieties of rosemary in our Herb Growing eBook.

-Growing rosemary can be quite a profitable business, and once you have mastered the technique of growing herbs from cuttings there are other herbs that you can also grow from cuttings and sell!
+Also, if you do start growing rosemary from cuttings you’ll soon end up with spare plants that you can give away or sell, and once you have mastered the technique of growing herbs from cuttings there are other herbs that you can also grow from cuttings as well.

 Happy herb gardening,